 10. Introduce the Weave Poles

 By mastering these basic skills at home, you and your dog will be ahead of the game when you enter the sport.
 You can continue your training by attending agility classes at a nearby AKC Training Club or a local training facility where your dog can practice on actual agility obstacles.
 For help finding local clubs and a chance to try the obstacles, look for AKC’s My Dog Can Do That events.
-And when you’re ready, consider the Agility Course Test (ACT) which is an entry-level agility event where beginning dogs and their handlers can test their skills.
 In no time, you and your dog will be on your way to reaping all the benefits of this challenging and exciting sport.